Shubhamjain6197/zabbix-Ms-teams-integration/README.md

 # Zabbix and Ms teams Integration

-This document defines Zabbix and MS teams Integrations.
+This document defines Zabbix and MS Teams Integrations.

 ## Steps -